NASA-NAVO/navo-workshop/00_SETUP.md

     % cd navo-workshop

-And finally, on any platform, to install and activate the navo-workshop environment, type:
+And finally, on any platform, to install and activate the conda environment for the workshop, type:

     % conda env create --file environment.yml
     % conda activate navo-env